SAP-archive/teched2020-INT167/exercises/ex1/README.md

-# Exercise 1 - Configure SAP Edge Services to Automatically Create Work Order at the Edge Based on IoT Data
+# Exercise 1 - Configure SAP Edge Services

 In this exercise, we will create...